-Improve peptide purification for affordable insulin
+How to improve peptide purification for affordable insulin

-May 29, 2019 / The Bio-Works Team
+/ The Bio-Works Team

 Diabetes – the growing pandemic puts insulin supply to the test

 Diabetes is a lifelong illness that means the body is unable to regulate blood sugar and requires complex and delicate management to minimize long-term complications.
 Type 1 diabetes is not preventable and requires insulin injections.
-Type 2 diabetes can be prevented and reversed through changes in lifestyle, although insulin injection may be necessary for some Type 2 diabetes that cannot be controlled by oral medicine only.
-Type 2 diabetes accounts for 90–95% of cases worldwide and rates have risen rapidly, driven largely by lifestyle factors including growing obesity rates.
+Type 2 diabetes can be prevented and reversed through lifestyle changes, although insulin injection may be necessary for some Type 2 diabetes that cannot be controlled by oral medicine only.
+Type 2 diabetes accounts for 90–95% of cases worldwide, and rates have risen rapidly, primarily driven by lifestyle factors, which include growing obesity rates.

-China: the #1 market for insulin
+China is the #1 market for insulin

-Availability and affordability: breaking the market domination with local production
+Availability and affordability: breaking the market domination

 Purity is key for insulin biosimilars

 Purified animal-sourced insulin was initially the only type of insulin available to diabetic patients.
-In 1982, recombinant DNA technology enabled the production of human insulin (Humulin R) for the first time but this product still did not mirror the normal release of insulin.
-This has been followed by the development of insulin analogs, such as long-acting insulin glargine in 2000, that are aimed to replicate normal insulin patterns, although human insulin products are more affordable than insulin analogs, which may not have cost-effective benefits.
+In 1982, recombinant DNA technology enabled the production of human insulin (Humulin R) for the first time, but this product still did not mirror the normal release of insulin.
+This has been followed by the development of insulin analogs, such as long-acting insulin glargine in 2000, that are aimed to replicate normal insulin patterns - although human insulin products are more affordable than insulin analogs, which may not have cost-effective benefits.

-At the molecular level, insulin analogs are different from human insulin only in a few amino acids, and the manufacturing process is very similar for both regular human insulin (RHI) and insulin analogues.
+At the molecular level, insulin analogs are different from human insulin only in a few amino acids, and the manufacturing process is very similar for both regular human insulin (RHI) and insulin analogs.
 Recombinant insulin is produced either in yeast (usually Saccharomyces cerevisiae) or Escherichia coli.
 In yeast, insulin may be engineered as a single-chain protein with a protease cleavage site that separates the insulin A chain from a C-terminally truncated insulin B chain to which a synthetic C-terminal tail is grafted onto insulin by reverse proteolysis.

-Peptide purification: how to boost quality and yield and beat resin fouling
+A peptide purification approach to boost quality and yield and beat resin fouling

-The benefits of adding such a step have been highlighted by a global insulin manufacturer that added purification by IEX using WorkBeads™ 40S from Bio-Works as an upstream step, which increased the purity of the final product by 3% and boosted production efficiency by 7%.
-The higher purity meant a higher yield of the active substance in every production cycle and a much-improved final product that would increase profits by many millions of dollars.
-This became a strong motivator for the customer to incorporate WorkBeads 40S into regular production.
+The benefits of adding such a step have been highlighted by a global insulin manufacturer that added peptide purification by IEX using WorkBeads 40S from Bio-Works as an upstream process step, which increased the purity of the final product by 3% and boosted production efficiency by 7%.
+The higher purity meant a higher yield of the active substance in every production cycle and a much-improved final product that would increase profits by millions of dollars.
+This became a strong motivator for the customer to incorporate WorkBeads 40S into their regular production.
 It is improvements to process efficiency and economy like this that will be critical to meeting the escalating need for affordable insulin.

 1. 50 Years of Global Health Progress.
 International Federation of Pharmaceutical Manufacturers & Associations. https://50years.ifpma.org/